Let Me Touch Your Mind (song): Critical reception

+Record World (September 23, 1972) "Electrifying act slows down for this powerful blues ballad along the lines of 'I've Been Loving You Too Long.'
+Tina gives another magnificently erotic performance."

 Cash Box (September 23, 1972): "Little Anthony intro segues into dynamic blues outing that is certain to grab top 40 attention.
 Tina Turner is absolutely incredible as she'll make a believer out of anyone."